Word Finding Difficulties

 4. The student will learn to identify the syntax and phonological complexity of the target words that he or she has the most and least difficulty retrieving.

-The student will learn how to obtain and provide accommodations for his or her word finding difficulties.
+Annual Goal: The student will learn how to obtain and provide accommodations for his or her Word Finding difficulties.

 Short-term Objectives (Choose those appropriate for the learner):

-2. The student will identify WF accommodifications needed in those classroom activities that put a high demand on his or her word finding skills.
+2. The student will identify WF accommodations needed in those classroom activities that put a high demand on his or her Word Finding skills.